Skip to content

 Time Limitation Expand answer

 An MD/PhD student is required to complete the PhD program, including acceptance of the doctoral dissertation, within eight years from the date of successful completion of the Qualifying Examination (USMLE Step 1).
+For students enrolled in the Graduate School in the Spring 2020, Summer 2020, Fall 2020 or Spring 2021 semesters, this time frame is nine years.
 Extensions may be granted by the Director of Graduate Enrollment Services in appropriate circumstances.

 MD/PhD students must have at least one first-author publication accepted in a peer-reviewed scientific journal based on their dissertation research prior to returning to M3.
 The final dissertation must be approved by the Office of Theses and Dissertations prior to beginning Year M3.